-- · general market conditions;

-- the market's perception of our growth potential;

-- our current debt levels;

-- our current and expected future earnings;

-- · our cash flow and cash distributions; and

-- the trading price of our common stock.
+- · general market conditions; - the market's perception of our growth potential; - our current debt levels; - · our current and expected future earnings; - · our cash flow and cash distributions; and - the trading price of our common stock.

 In prior years, the capital markets have been subject to periodic significant disruptions.
 Our inability to obtain capital when needed could have a material adverse effect on our ability to expand our business, implement our growth plan and fund other cash requirements.
 If we cannot obtain capital from third-party sources on favorable terms or at all when desired, we may not be able to acquire or develop properties when strategic opportunities exist, meet the capital and operating needs of our existing properties, satisfy our debt service obligations or make the cash distributions to our stockholders necessary to maintain our qualification as a REIT.
-To the extent that capital is not available to acquire properties, profits may not be realized or their realization may be delayed, which could result in an earnings stream that is less predictable than some of our competitors and result in us not meeting our projected earnings and distributable cash flow levels in a particular reporting period.
-Failure to meet our projected earnings and distributable cash flow levels in a particular reporting period our stock.
+To the extent that capital is not available to acquire properties, profits may not be realized or their realization may be delayed, which could result in an earnings stream that is less predictable than some of our competitors and result in us not meeting our projected earnings and distributable cash flow levels in a particular reporting period could have an adverse effect on our financial condition and on the market price of our stock.